parrt/msds501/projects/enron.md

 $ jupyter-nbconvert --to PDFviaHTML enron.ipynb
 ```

+**Please remove unnecessary debugging output from your code!**

+**Please do not try to add/commit your mail directory or the `.tar.gz` file or other data files to your repository!**

 ## Evaluation

 I will execute your `condense.py` script from the command line with an argument indicating where I have my `maildir` directory.
 For example, I probably will execute it like this: